- Published on

 Ozempic: More Than Just a Diabetes Drug

 Ozempic (semaglutide) is primarily prescribed to manage type 2 diabetes.
 However, it's also gained significant attention for its weight loss effects.
-It works by mimicking a hormone called GLP-1, which helps regulate blood sugar and appetite.
+It works by mimicking a hormone called GLP-1 (glucagon-like peptide-1), which helps regulate blood sugar and appetite.
 This dual action is why many people experience weight loss while taking Ozempic.

 What the Clinical Trials Showed